 The Remedian algorithm can also find a median in streaming data.
 It returns an approximate median.
 I found a reference to this algorithm in the Stackoverflow question.
 The Remedian algorithm works in the following way:

-1. Create an array of a fixed odd size b called buffer;
+- Create an array of a fixed odd size

 OR

-• If one or more buffers contain multiple values, calculate the weighted median of all values from all the buffers, and the weighted median becomes the median of a stream; For example, if you have two buffers of size 3, each value from the first buffer will have a weight of 3^0 and each value from the second buffer will weight 3^1, and so on;
+- If one or more buffers contain multiple values, calculate the weighted median of all values from all the buffers, and the weighted median becomes the median of a stream; For example, if you have two buffers of size

 You can find a nice diagram explaining algorithm steps in this paper (p.
 4, Fig. 3).